djalbat/argumentative/README.md

 * `commands` - An array of the elements of the `argv` array that are not options.

-If you pass a map of abbreviations, any abbreviated option name in the `options` map will be replaced with its corresponding unabbreviated name.
-The value corresponding to the abbreviated option takes precedence over the unabbreviated one if both are present, however.
-The examples should help clarify.
+If you pass a map of abbreviations, abbreviated option names in the `options` map will be replaced with their corresponding unabbreviated names.
+If both unabbreviated and abbreviated options are present, the latter are removed.
+The examples should help to clarify.

 ## Examples